henry563321/DataLive/README.md

 ### search and association

-Also the library provide the function of search with the specific attribute, and make association between class.
+Also the library provide the function of search with the specific attribute, and make association between classes

 ![association](/association.png)